oddaaron00/EmailAppUI/REPORT.md

 I next made this desktop layout responsive.
 The PDF shows the mobile view as approximately 516 by 816 pixels so this is the baseline dispplay size I used.
 There are no new features to add - only styling.
 Hence, I used a custom React hook.
 I had never actually used custom React hooks before so I used one I found online, but it gets the job done.
 Then, I did the EmailSnippet redesign so it fits the specification.

+For Mission 2, I had to think.
+Although I haven't implemented the feature, I imagine clicking an email once would open it to fill the entire page.
+But this mission asks that multiple email bodies should be able to be read at once.
+So I thought: how about a double click and that opens the email body in place?
+So I made the EmailBody component.